 Iron is needed to properly digest and absorb other nutrients from food, due to its role in metabolic enzyme processes.
 In addition, iron helps to bring enough oxygen to damaged areas of the body, including damaged tissues, organs and cells that are prone to infection or disease development.

 7. Helps Maintain Positive Mood

 Neurotransmitter functions that support a positive mood rely on adequate levels of iron within the blood.
-Your mood relies on a balance of hormones — including serotonin, dopamine and other vital hormones — that cannot properly be synthesized in the brain when oxygen levels are low.
+Your mood relies on a balance of neurotransmitters — including serotonin, dopamine and other vital compounds — that cannot properly be synthesized in the brain when oxygen levels are low.

 8. Prevents Restless Leg Syndrome

 Iron deficiency is one of the causes of the restless leg syndrome, which can lead to major sleep disturbances.
 Iron helps to transport enough oxygen to muscles, which can decrease muscle spasms and pain.